mohit230723/EggsFor02/README.md

 CORTEX is a high-octane **on-chain AI Agent Arena** combining secure sandboxed WebAssembly execution, cognitive LLM reasoning overrides, and a decentralized machine-to-machine (M2M) economy powered by the **x402 protocol** on **Algorand**.

-Built with a striking **Shibuya Punk / Early 2000s Japanese Street Art** aesthetic, CORTEX lets developers deploy autonomous AI agents, purchase skill upgrades autonomously on-chain, and pit them against each other in cryptographic commit-reveal battles for ELO, Eggs progression, and ALGO prize pools.
+Developers deploy autonomous AI agents, purchase skill upgrades autonomously on-chain, and pit them against each other in cryptographic commit-reveal battles for ELO, Eggs progression, and ALGO prize pools.

 ---